"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

-Since the Jews began returning to the land, it has been a constant struggle in the Middle East in the form of wars and terrorism.
+Since the Jews began returning to the land, there has been constant struggle in the Middle East in the form of wars and terrorism.
 The Islamic world wants to destroy Israel, while the rest of the world wants to bring peace to the region by dividing Israel and Jerusalem.
 What the world fails to realize is that Islamic ideology will never allow for a peace agreement to last.

 As prophesied in the Bible, this region will continue in turmoil until the Messiah returns: